yashkaps/4-in-a-row-game/README.md

 - Graphics aren't exactly the best and there's definitely room for improvement
 - I didn't use alpha-beta pruning so the AI isn't the most efficient (not really a problem for depth <=4)
 - Could add some more things to scoring function
+- Bundling both single player and 2 player modes into a single executable